How I Teach - Reflecting on 15 years in design education

 Conclusion

-I’ve shared with you the things I’ve learned in my fifteen years of teaching.
+I’ve shared with you the things I’ve learned in my twenty years of teaching.
 These are things I wish someone had told me when I started.

 The design studio is a wonderful environment for creativity.
 It’s a place, and a vibe, and a process: it becomes the backdrop for meaningful experiential learning.
 Inside of the design studio, classes are built around learning outcomes and a thoughtful timeline of learning interventions.
 Students learn skills focused on ethnographic research, synthesizing complexity into meaningful insights, shaping services and products, and evaluating their work to ensure it is usable and useful.